England's Group D opponents kick off their 2019 Women's World Cup campaign in just over a week's time.

 |10 June 2019||Argentina vs Japan||5PM||Parc des Princes, Paris|

 |14 June 2019||England vs Argentina||8PM||Stade Océane, Le Havre|

 |19 June 2019||Scotland vs Argentina||8PM||Parc des Princes, Paris|

 Route to the Final

-Should Japan seal top spot in Group D then it would present them with a favourable last 16 tie with the third place team from either Group B, E or F. That could result in potential clashes with - Chile, Spain, New Zealand, China or Cameroon.
+If Argentina pull of a remarkable shock and seal top spot in Group D, then it would present them with a favourable last 16 tie with the third placed team from either Group B, E or F. The result of that would be a potential face-off with any of Chile, Spain, New Zealand, China or Cameroon (the likely opponents).

-If progression from the round of 16 is secured, then a quarter final match up would follow against the runner up from either Group A or C. a possible match-up with either Brazil, Norway, South Korea or Italy could be the likely opponent.
-Success in the quarter finals would be followed by mouthwatering semi final clash against likely favourites to reach that stage, United States or France.
+If they see off their round of 16 opponents then a quarter final tie would follow against the runner up from either Group A or C. This would mean a hypothetical match-up with either Norway, Italy, Brazil or South Korea.
+Make it past their quarter final showdown then a sumptuous game against the likely favourites to reach that stage would follow, so either United States or France.

-Japan could then set up a final date with Germany, who are the side from the other knockout bracket most likely to make it all the way to the final.
+That would set up a final date with Germany, who from the other knockout bracket, are the most likely to reach the final.